influxdata/docs-v2/content/influxdb/v2.0/write-data/no-code/third-party.md

 A number of third-party technologies can be configured to send line protocol directly to InfluxDB.

-If you're using any of the following technologies, check out the handy links below to configure these technologies to write data to InfluxDB (**no additional software to download or install**):
+If you're using any of the following technologies, check out the handy links below to configure these technologies to write data to InfluxDB (**no additional software to download or install**).

+{{% note %}}
+Many third-party integrations are community contributions.
+If there's an integration missing from the list below, please [open a docs issue](https://github.com/influxdata/docs-v2/issues/new/choose) to let us know.
+{{% /note %}}

 - (Write metrics and log events only) [Vector 0.9 or later](#configure-vector)